MashdorDev/MashdorDev/README.md

 ---
 Bio

-> My Name is Dor I am a motivated and results-driven Video Game Developer & Fullstack seeking employment where my skills can be utilized and grow professionally.
+> My Name is Dor.
+I am a motivated and results-driven Fullstack & Video Game Developer.
+I'm Seeking employment where my skills can be utilized and grow professionally.

 ---